ianyepan/.macOS-emacs.d/README.md

 </p>

-## Note:
+### Note:

-My main workstation currently is a Windows 10 and WSL2 Ubuntu 20.04 machine.
+My current main workstation is an Arch Linux (WSL2) machine.
 Therefore, the most up-to-date config that I'm using now is actually right [here](https://github.com/ianpan870102/.wsl-emacs.d).
-Truth be told, there isn't much difference between the two.
 <br><br><br>
 ### Thanks for dropping by!
 This is my personal Emacs configuration (tested on GNU Emacs 27 and 28).
 If you